 Deferred tax liabilities are generally recognized for all taxable temporary differences.
-Deferred tax assets are generally recognized for all deductible temporary differences, research and development expenditures to the extent that it is probable that taxable profits will be available against which those deductible temporary differences can be utilized.
+Deferred tax assets are generally recognized for all deductible temporary differences, unused loss carryforwards, research and development expenditures to the extent that it is probable that taxable profits will be available against which those deductible temporary differences can be utilized.